sebsowter/wipeout/README.md

 # Wipeout in WebGL

 Welcome, this is an experimental WIP WebGL project.
 The intention is to create a raceable track in the style of the PS1 game Wipeout.
 The code is quite vanilla at the moment.
-But in order to accomodate a richer UI the intention is to refactor the project to use `react-three-fiber`.
+In order to accomodate a richer UI, the project is about it be refactored to use `react-three-fiber`.

 ## Tasks